 - Poor posture and having been pregnant in the past.

 In addition, any other condition which ‘strains’ the top abdominal muscle would worsen the separation.
-These can include being overweight, constipation, lifting heavy objects, and if not done properly, the process of pushing or bearing down during labour.
+These can include being overweight, constipation and lifting heavy objects.
+If not done properly, the process of pushing or bearing down during labor.

 While some ladies can regain their pre-pregnancy weight/body within weeks, for most women it takes months to do so.
-This should not be surprising – if it takes 9 months to stretch the muscles to accommodate the womb, we should not expect the muscles to shrink to former size too quickly.
+This should not be surprising – as it takes 9 months to stretch the muscles to accommodate the womb.
+We should not expect the muscles to shrink to the former size too quickly.

-This allows the appearance of a tummy pouch which happens in women with pregnancy belly and can be quite distressing to many women, affecting their confidence in their appearance and relationships with their partners.
+This allows the appearance of a tummy pouch that happens in women with pregnancy belly and can be quite distressing to many women.
+This can affect their confidence in their appearance and relationships with their partners.